ck-bit/anki-flashcard-image-generator/system_prompt.md

 * Depict the **SCENARIO of the full sentence**, NOT the isolated target word
 * This prevents spoiling the cloze-deletion answer
 * Keep descriptions visual and concrete, not abstract
+* Should lean into absurd scenarios when possible
+* When describing scenes that describe ME as the subject, use the following:
+- Young korean male with black messy bangs, white polo, dark navy blue pants, brown eyes.

 ---